 New York Packaging EPR: Pending Legislation & Timeline

-New York has introduced packaging EPR legislation that, if enacted, would require producers to register with a state-designated Producer Responsibility Organization, report packaging data, and pay eco-modulated fees.
-The bill has advanced through committee discussions and remains under active consideration in the state legislature.
-While New York's program is not yet law, the state's large consumer market makes it one of the most impactful potential EPR jurisdictions in the US.
-Brands selling into New York should monitor legislative progress and begin preparing packaging data infrastructure to be ready if and when the law takes effect.
+New York has introduced packaging EPR legislation, the Packaging Reduction and Recycling Infrastructure Act, that, if enacted, would require producers to register with a state-designated Producer Responsibility Organization, report packaging data, and pay eco-modulated fees.
+The Act did not advance in the 2026 legislative session and remains pending and not enacted.
+Given the size of New York's consumer market, the proposal continues to be one of the most impactful potential EPR jurisdictions in the US, and brands selling into New York should continue monitoring future legislative sessions and begin preparing packaging data infrastructure to be ready if and when a law takes effect.

 By Kevin Kai Wong, Managing Partner, gCurv Technologies